DiscoJayScripts/Amazon-Reviews-Analyzer/README.md

 - None of your data leaves your browser.
 - Everything is either displayed dynamically or stored locally in your browser's localStorage.
 - Nothing is updated automatically.
-You can to run the scan manually as often as you like.
+You can run the scan manually as often as you like.
 - This only works on your own profile page.
 It does not work for any other user profiles.

 ![2025-01-09 Amazon Review Analyzer](https://github.com/user-attachments/assets/6b698742-e51b-40de-9bd8-5bf1cfe5b53b)